votovzla/beem-lite/docs/index.rst

 Welcome to beem's documentation!
 ================================

-Steem/Hive is a blockchain-based rewards platform for publishers to monetize content and grow community.
+Hive is a blockchain-based rewards platform for publishers to monetize content and grow community.

 It is based on *Graphene* (tm), a blockchain technology stack (i.e. software) that allows for fast transactions and ascalable blockchain solution.
-In case of Steem/Hive, it comes with decentralized publishing of content.
+In case of Hive, it comes with decentralized publishing of content.

 The beem library has been designed to allow developers to easily access its routines and make use of the network without dealing with all the related blockchain technology and cryptography.
-This library can be used to do anything that is allowed according to the Steem/Hive blockchain protocol.
+This library can be used to do anything that is allowed according to the Hive blockchain protocol.